RhetTbull/osxphotos/README.md

 ```
 <!--[[[end]]] -->

-To get help on a specific command, use `osxphotos help command_name`, for example, `osxphotos help export` to get help on the `export` command.
+To get help on a specific command, use `osxphotos help COMMAND`, for example, `osxphotos help export` to get help on the `export` command.

 Some of the commands such as `export` and `query` have a large number of options.
-To search for options related to a specific topic, you can use `osxphotos help command_name topic_name`.
+To search for options related to a specific topic, you can use `osxphotos help COMMAND TOPIC`.
 For example, `osxphotos help export raw` finds the options related to RAW files (search is case-insensitive):

 ```
 Usage: osxphotos export [OPTIONS] [PHOTOS_LIBRARY]...
 DEST